HoldOnBro/Actions-OpenWrt/README.md

 ## Some Hints

 ### NetData
-  If NetData doesn't work right,
+  If NetData doesn't work correctly,

   Take N1 as an example,